 This topic contains the following information:

 A customization occurs when a developer needs to modify out-of-the-box solution behavior, and this modification can be implemented by using BMC Remedy Developer Studio.
 An example of a customization is the addition of a new field on the incident form to capture your specific information.
-A customization is always created in the development environment and is promoted by BMC Remedy OnDemand Operations to the Quality Assurance (QA) and production environments.
+A customization is always created in the development/tailoring environment and is promoted by BMC SaaS Operations to the Quality Assurance (QA) and production environments using the change management process.
 Implementation of a customization, and its promotion to QA and production, are changes that require a Request for Change (RFC).
 Alternatively, you may promote your changes on your own using the BMC Remedy Deployment Application.
 Use of this application does not require an RFC.
 Regardless of how the customizations got promoted, they are the customer's responsibility to design, develop and maintain.
-For more information about customization, see the BMC Remedy OnDemand Customization policy.
+For more information about customization, see the BMC Helix ITSM Customization policy.

 Configuration occurs when an application administrator changes the behavior of existing applications through the addition or modification of configuration data.
 Some examples of configuration data include incident assignment rules, change templates, and all foundation data such as company, organization, locations, and support groups.
 You can do much of the your own configuration within the applications themselves without an RFC.
 Some advanced configurations, such as creating service request definitions (SRDs), are performed within the development environment but when they are promoted to production, require an RFC.